Modeling local predictive ability using power-transformed Gaussian processes: Introduction

-The joint posterior distribution of the conditional ELPD and kernel hyperparameters are sampled by Hamiltonian Monte Carlo (HMC) using Stan \citep{stan_development_team_stan_2022}.
+The joint posterior distribution of the conditional ELPD and kernel hyperparameters are sampled by Hamiltonian Monte Carlo (HMC) using Stan \citep{stan_development_team_stan_2024}.
 The dimension of the sampled conditional ELPD grows with the sample size however, and inferences are time-consuming even for moderately large datasets.
 We show empirically that a cube-root transformation of the log scores is approximately Gaussian with homoscedastic variance.
 This makes it possible to integrate out the latent GP surface analytically and sample the low-dimensional marginal posterior kernel hyperparameters by HMC, which is much faster and scalable for larger datasets.
 We show that the ELPD surface can then be easily sampled by standard GP methods \citep[Chapter~2]{rasmussen_gaussian_2006} combined with analytically available third moments of Gaussian processes.
 In the more general case when either the expert or the data generating process is non-Gaussian we propose to use a general power transformation of the ELPD and to estimate the power transformation using HMC jointly with the kernel hyperparameters.

-The paper proceeds as follows.
-Section \ref{sec_framework} defines local predictive ability and describes the non-central \(\chi^2\) Gaussian process (GP) regression for estimating it, along with the computationally more efficient GP regression on power-transformed log scores.
-Section \ref{section_simstud} illustrates these methods using a simple simulation study.
-Section \ref{sec_empirical} consists of an empirical example analyzing local predictive ability for a set of models in a bike sharing dataset.
-Section \ref{sec_conclusion} concludes.
+The chapter proceeds as follows.
+Section \ref{sec_framework} defines local predictive ability and describes the noncentral \(\chi^2\) Gaussian process (GP) regression for estimating it, along with a computationally more efficient single- and multi-output GP regression on power-transformed log scores.
+Section \ref{sec_empirical} consists of an empirical example analyzing local predictive ability for a set of models in a bike sharing dataset, along with several methods to pool predictive distributions based on estimated predictive ability.
+Section \ref{sec_conclusions} concludes.